 In a manner similar to the examination of MRI markers of AD pathology, there has been interest in assessing the utility of CSF biomarkers in healthy elderly subjects on the basis that an "earlier biomarker horizon" [204] would have great clinical significance.
 Nettiksimmons et al [204] examined healthy elderly subjects in the ADNI cohort and found three clusters of participants when 11 biomarker and imaging measures were subjected to unsupervised cluster analysis.
 The first, compact cluster had the most "normal" CSF and MRI measures, whereas the measures of the third, more dispersed group more closely resembled those of MCI patients included in the study for comparison (the second cluster was placed in an intermediate position).
-The third cluster had a significantly higher proportion of APOE \$4 carriers and scored worse on tests of cognition (ADAS-cog, AVLT), suggesting that this group may harbor the earliest manifestations of AD symptoms.
+The third cluster had a significantly higher proportion of APOE E4 carriers and scored worse on tests of cognition (ADAS-cog, AVLT), suggesting that this group may harbor the earliest manifestations of AD symptoms.
 These results provide support for the notion that cognitively normal elderly subjects are in fact a heterogeneous group, a portion of which may progress to MCI in the future.
+The second cluster of normal controls found by Nettiksimmons et al [204] lacked the CSF biomarker signature for AD but had atrophy in multiple brain regions, approaching levels observed in MCI patients.
+A further study by the same group [543] examined whether vascular damage could account for these differences.
+They found that this subgroup had a higher mean frequency of WMHs in the periventricular area and higher BMI, triglycerides, blood glucose, and Haschinki scores.
+There was no difference in the APOE ε 4 allele frequency of this cluster compared with the first "normal" cluster, but it had a worse trajectory in longitudinal cognitive tests (AVLT, FAQ).
+The results support the involvement of a vascular component in cerebral atrophy observed in a subset of normal controls.

 In a study of the relationship between levels of CSF biomarkers and 1-year atrophy in 15 subcortical and 33 cortical ROIs in healthy elderly subjects, Fjell et al [205] reached similar conclusions.
-They found that levels of CSF biomarkers, especially Aβ-42, correlated with atrophy in many of the regions tested and that atrophy was not restricted to regions most typically associated with AD.
+They found that levels of CSF biomarkers, especially $A\beta$ -42, correlated with atrophy in many of the regions tested and that atrophy was not restricted to regions most typically associated with AD.
 When Aβ-42 concentration was plotted against the percentage of annual change in ROIs, there was an inflection point at approximately 175 pg/mL, below which participants had larger brain volume changes over a year, suggesting that Aβ-42 may play a role in changes in brain volume observed in healthy elderly subjects below a certain threshold level.
-De Meyer et al [159] found that when a biomarker "signature" for AD using levels of Aβ-42, t-tau, and p-tau{181p} was tested in healthy elderly subjects, there was a bimodal distribution of A\beta-42 levels with a separation point at 188 pg/mL.
-Although it was unknown whether those participants with low levels of $A\beta$ -42 in these two studies would develop AD pathology, they once again highlighted the heterogeneity of the cognitively normal healthy elderly group.
+De Meyer et al [159] found that when a biomarker "signature" for AD using levels of Aβ-42, ttau, and p-tau{181p} was tested in healthy elderly subjects, there was a bimodal distribution of A β -42 levels with a separation point at 188 pg/mL.
+Although it was unknown whether those participants with low levels of A β -42 in these two studies would develop AD pathology, they once again highlighted the heterogeneity of the cognitively normal healthy elderly group.